gatsby-uc/plugins/packages/gatsby-plugin-fastify/README.md

 ### Gatsby Routing

 We have implemented a compatability layer to support the Gatsby flavor of routing for [Gatsby Functions](https://www.gatsbyjs.com/docs/reference/functions/routing/) and [File System Routing API](https://www.gatsbyjs.com/docs/reference/routing/file-system-route-api/#syntax-client-only-routes).
 This should be transparent and if you follow the Gatsby docs for routing we should now support all those modes.
-This very well might not beperfect, if you have issues with routing please file a bug with a reproduction.
+This very well might not be perfect, if you have issues with routing please file a bug with a reproduction.